spack/spack/lib/spack/docs/packaging_guide.rst

 .. code-block:: console

-   $ spack edit -f foo
+   $ spack edit --force foo

 Unlike ``spack create``, which infers names and versions, and which actually downloads the tarball and checksums it for you, ``spack edit